risingwavelabs/await-tree/README.md

 // Init the global registry to start tracing the tasks. await_tree::init_global_registry(Default::default());
-// Spawn a task with root span "foo" and key "foo". await_tree::spawn("foo", "foo", foo());
+// Spawn a task with root span "foo" and key "foo".
+// Note: The `spawn` function requires the `tokio` feature to be enabled. await_tree::spawn("foo", "foo", foo());
 // Let the tasks run for a while. sleep(Duration::from_secs(1)).await;